 When I planned this trip, I wasn’t aware I’d be landing in the middle of the world’s largest arts festival.
-Imagine taking a trip to New Orleans and showing up, unknowingly, during Mardi Gras.
+Imagine taking a trip to New Orleans and showing up, unexpectedly, during Mardi Gras.

 Edinburgh’s festival completely takes over the city in August.
 Its immensity is difficult to convey.

-First of all, there are six festivals all going at once: the Edinburgh International Festival, the Edinburgh Festival Fringe, the Edinburgh Art Festival, the Royal Edinburgh Military Tattoo, the Edinburgh International Book Festival and the Edinburgh Mela.
+First of all, there are six festivals all going at once: the Edinburgh International Festival, the Edinburgh Festival Fringe, the Edinburgh Art Festival, the Royal Edinburgh Military Tattoo, the Edinburgh International Book Festival, and the Edinburgh Mela.

-Each day for three weeks over 3,000 performances(!) run, mid-morning until after midnight.
-Add them together and over 50,000 performances will run throughout the festival.
-The listing is as thick as a phone directory.
+Each day for three weeks over three thousand performances run, mid-morning until after midnight.
+Add them together and over fifty thousand performances will run throughout the festival.
+The listing of events is as thick as a phone directory.
 Many performances are free.
 Unsold tickets are available daily for half-price.

 The spirit of the festival is “expect the unexpected.”
 No topic is sacred.
 New works are introduced and new talent is discovered.
-John Cleese and Graham Chapman of Monty Python attracted attention at the festival in the early ’60s.
+John Cleese and Graham Chapman of Monty Python attracted attention at the festival in the early 1960s.

 The International Festival, featuring known classical artists, started it all in 1947.
 Back then, uninvited companies invited themselves anyway and performed in available venues.
-This was the start of the Fringe that accepts any production, whether starring high-school kids or established stars.
+This was the start of the Fringe that accepts any production, whether starring high-school kids or established actors.

 After the bagpipes and drums made a stirring entrance from the castle, bands and dancers from various nations in the Commonwealth performed.
 It was a bit more Broadway, a little less military than I was expecting.
-At the conclusion, the crowd of 9,000 sang and held hands during the Scottish national anthem and Auld Lang Syne.
+At the conclusion, the crowd of nine thousand sang and held hands during the Scottish national anthem and “Auld Lang Syne.”
 The most moving moment of the night was the lone piper performing a lament from the top of the castle ramparts.

 So, what else to see?
 The London Philharmonic Orchestra or the Lady Boys of Bangkok?
 The Soweto Spiritual Singers or Boris & Sergey’s Astonishing Freakatorium?
-So far, in addition to the Tattoo, I’ve seen an Irish observational humorist, a Scottish traditional folk group, an English political satirist, a version of Who’s Line Is It Anyway? starring some of the original U.S. cast, and a Scottish pantomime show.
+So far, in addition to the Tattoo, I’ve seen an Irish observational humorist, a Scottish traditional folk group, an English political satirist, a version of Who’s Line Is It Anyway? starring some of the original American cast, and a Scottish pantomime show.
 I hope to see a few more before I leave town for the less festive Highlands.